cerb/cerb.github.io/_docs/bots/scripting/filters.md

 ## convert_encoding

-Convert character encodings to the first argument from the second:
+Convert character encodings to the first argument from the second.
+If the second argument is blank then Cerb will attempt to auto-detect the current encoding.

 <pre>
 <code class="language-twig">